cekit/cekit/docs/build.rst

 Building images
 ================

-Cekit supports following builder engines:
+CEKit supports following builder engines:

 * Docker -- builds the container image using the Docker daemon, this is the default option
 * OSBS -- builds the container image using `OSBS service <https://osbs.readthedocs.io>`_